Xu Zhiyong: The 2009 Gongmeng incident

 On July 29, 2009, he was arrested at his home, and detained by Chinese authorities on charges of tax evasion.
 At the same time Xu's colleague Zhuang Lu was also arrested by authorities.

-The Open Constitution Initiative was fined 1.46 million RMB on July 14, 2009 for 'dodging taxes' and was shut down by the authorities by declaring it "illegal".
+The Open Constitution Initiative was fined 1.46 million RMB on July 14, 2009, for 'dodging taxes' and was shut down by the authorities by declaring it "illegal".

 Xu Zhiyong was released on bail on August 23, 2009.
 The Australian newspaper The Age reported that the release of Xu, Zhuang and another Chinese dissident, Ilham Tohti, was in part due to pressure on Beijing from the administration of American President Barack Obama.

-Post-Gongmeng era, New Citizens' Movement
+Post-Gongmeng era, New Citizens' Movement, 2013 arrest

 After Gongmeng was shut down, Xu Zhiyong and supporters adopted the name "Citizens" to continue their cause.
 In May 2012, Xu formally established the "New Citizens' Movement" and "New Citizens' Spirit" as the high-level concept of their activism.